Particular/docs.particular.net/samples/servicecontrol/adapter-rabbitmq-different-topologies/sample.md

 ### Shipping

-The Shipping project also contains endpoint that simulates execution of business process by sending a message to itself.
+The Shipping project also contains endpoint that simulates execution of business process by exchanging messages with the Sales endpoint.
 It includes message processing failure simulation mode (toggled by pressing `f`) which can be used to generate failed messages that demonstrate message retry functionality.

 The Shipping endpoint uses the RabbitMQ direct routing topology and requires an adapter in order to communicate with ServiceControl.